What Are FHA Multifamily Loans And Who Is Eligible?

 Debt-To-Income Ratio

-Your DTI ratio measures how much of your pretax income goes toward paying debts every month.
+Your DTI measures how much of your pretax income goes toward paying debts every month.
 There are two types of DTI: front- and back-end DTI.

 Front-end DTI, also called the housing expense ratio, looks at how much of your monthly income you spend on your mortgage payment alone (principal, interest, taxes and insurance).
 Your back-end ratio takes into account your mortgage payment plus all of your other existing debts including car payments, student loans and minimum credit card payments.